 Now, the query will return the following result.

-From the result, we can observe that if the user has ALTER permission then it is represented by “1” for that procedure.
-And if the user does not have permission then it is represented by “0”.
+From the result, we can observe that if the user has ALTER permission, it is represented by “1” for that procedure.
+If the user does not have permission, it is represented by “0.”

 After checking the permissions, it’s time to understand how to grant the ALTER PROCEDURE permission to a user in SQL Server.
-And this task is possible in 2 ways.
+This is possible by using SQL Server Management Studio.

-- After this, expand the required database and then first expand Programmability and after that expand Stored Procedures.
+- After this, expand the required database and then first expand Programmability and after that expand Stored Procedure.

 - Next, right-click the required stored procedure and click on Properties.
 It will open a new Stored Procedure Properties window.